 - Take the material to the surface and refine it using a furnace

-- Use the Crafting table to combine four Netherite scrap with gold ingot
+- Use the Crafting table to combine four Netherite scrap with 4 gold ingots to form a Netherite ingot, which can then be used to craft items.

-As it stands, Netherite can be used to upgrade crafted weapons and armor instead of creating an entirely new one out of the material itself.
+As it stands, Netherite can only be used to upgrade crafted diamond weapons and armor instead of creating an entirely new one out of the material itself.

 All you have to do is take the weapon or piece of armor that you want to upgrade, toss it on the crafting table, place a piece of Netherite ingot above it and you’ve got yourself a pretty durable weapon.